Brazil lack attacking threat of the past, says Rivelino

 The country of Pele, Ronaldo and Romario has few attractiveoptions up front, a worry considering each of the World Cup triumphs included a deadly attacking duo.

-"Brazil always had great attackers who could decide a game at any moment," he told Reuters at an interview at his eponymous soccer school.
+"Brazil always had great attackers who could decide a game at any moment," he told Reuters at an interview at his eponymous football school.

 "If you go back, in 1958 it was Pele and Vava; in 1962, Pele and Vava; in 1970, Pele and Tostao.
 Then Bebeto and Romario (in 1994) and then Rivaldo and Ronaldo (in 2002).